Merlin-Lovers-Anonymous/cyber-blog/content/posts/CyberDiscord Open 2023 Windows Server Writeup.md

 ### Remote Access
 I decided to enable network-level authentication.
 This will force the client to authenticate earlier in the connection process enhancing security.
 To enable this you can either do it via group policy or registry.
 I'm a big boy so I primarily use the registry. `HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services\UserAuthentication` must be set to `1` to enable NLA.

-The next remote access vuln I found was not allowing LTP port redirection.
-If you do allow this a remote access user would be able to redirect server traffic to a ltp port.
+The next remote access vuln I found was not allowing LPT port redirection.
+If you do allow this a remote access user would be able to redirect server traffic to a lpt port.
 The use case for this is rare and the image didn't require this functionality so disabling it lessens the attack surface on the machine.
 To disable this you must set `HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services\fDisableLPT` to `1`.

 ### Firefox
 These are self-explanatory so I won't go into depth.
 Enabling the pop-up blocker and forcing the use of HTTPS websites only enhances the security by lessening the chance a user clicks on something they shouldn't or leak sensitive information through unencrypted traffic.